gregjacobs/js-to-ts-converter/README.md

 was the quickest option there.
 The utility may look at property initializers in the future to determine a better type.

+If you have other types of compiler errors that you think might be able to be transformed by this utility, please feel free to raise an issue (or pull request!)

+Hopefully you only need to use this utility once, but if it saved you time, please star it so that I know it helped you out :)

 ## Fair Warning